 This article aims to better understand the factors that influence the initiation of first intercourse among adolescent females and to explore the context in which this occurs.

-This report shares the findings of the 2021 of the largest annual survey of young people in Australia.
-It aims to identify the values, aspirations and issues of concern to young people at the national level, but also then presents information on states and territories of Australia.
+The Mission Australia Youth Survey is the largest annual survey of young people in Australia.
+The survey aims to identify the values, aspirations and issues of concern to young people at the national level, but also then presents information on states and territories of Australia.
+This report and overview provide findings the 2021 survey results.
 The top three issues in Australia in 2021 were COVID-19, the environment, and equity and discrimination.

 This article provides comment on the effects of COVID on mental health on children and social inequalities.
 It points to the idea that schools should be appreciated not only as sites for academic and social learning, but also settings that can enhance student health and wellbeing.